mKeRix/room-assistant/docs/integrations/bluetooth-low-energy.md

 It is recommended to raise the `timeout` setting to at least `60` when using the companion app, as the signal may not always be constant.

+You can turn on auto-toggling of this feature in the companion app, which will automatically turn off the trackable information when you are not in reach of any room-assistant instance.
+This feature requires "always" location permissions to work.
+It uses beacon advertisements emitted by room-assistant and does not grab your geo-location.

 ::: details Example Config

 ```yaml